FarmBot-Labs/mqtt-gateway/readme.md

 # PLEASE READ

 You might not need to install this software.
 This software is used by the FarmBot team and advanced users who run their own FarmBot servers.
-We highly recommend that you use our publicly hosted server at [my.farmbot.io](http://my.farmbot.io), which elimintes the need for server setup.
+We highly recommend that you use our publicly hosted server at [my.farmbot.io](http://my.farmbot.io), which eliminte the need for server setup.

 # How It Works